visual-trials/X16-Hardware-Tests/fx_tests/README.md

 ## Cache write tests

-These test uses the 32-bit cache to write many times to a bitmap.
+These tests use the 32-bit cache to **write a constant value** many times to a bitmap.
 Essentially filling the screen.

 There are two variants:
-  - filling one byte a time (the old way)
+  - writing one byte a time (the old way)
-  - filling four bytes at the same time (using the 32-bit cache)
+  - writing four bytes at the same time (using the 32-bit cache)

 Here are the PRGs and what their results should look like: